 Prepare a custom domain name whose ICP filing information includes Alibaba Cloud as a service provider.

 Apply for an ICP filing for the domain name based on the service provider and account to which the domain name belongs.
-The following items list the corresponding operations for different domain names.
+The operations vary based on how the domain name is registered.

 Domain names registered by the current Alibaba Cloud account